HumanDynamics/chapter/README.md

 * Context 1: Point in time when individuals agree to exchange access to their personal data (ie "small data") in return for something
 * Context 2: Point in time when a organization exchanges big data with personl data (small data) of individuals mixed in with big data

-# Incentives
+# Implementation Incentives

-Why should people (individuals, businesses, lawmakers) care about ethics?
+Why should people (individuals, businesses, lawmakers) care about ethics

 ##  Initial Motivations